LD0315/NetVet-solution/README.md

-Entity Framework for pets-appointment-search application.
+Entity Framework for pet-appointments-search application.